Learning through research and practical experiences

 Students here get to know their professors and classmates the way they would at a small liberal arts college but have all the opportunities of a major research institution with a global reach.

 Students are able (and encouraged) to build the academic path that is right for them, with guidance from staff and administrators to help them find their way.
 Several programs, such as the Provost’s Undergraduate Research Award and the Woodrow Wilson Undergraduate Research Fellowship, are available to give participants the chance to complete projects of their own design.
 With the Center for Leadership Education and Johns Hopkins Technology Ventures, students have access to mentors, internships, and even seed funding for start-up businesses on campus.

 Students also take advantage of study abroad programs and advanced graduate study that reflect the same spirit of academic freedom.
 The vast Johns Hopkins network includes schools, centers, and affiliates throughout Baltimore—most are linked by a free shuttle bus—as well as in the DC area, across the country, and throughout the world, including campuses in Bologna, Italy, and Nanjing, China.

 Hopkins students are active and engaged, which makes the Homewood campus an energized place to live and learn.

-From performing arts groups to political groups, there are more than 300 student-run organizations.
-In addition to 22 varsity athletic teams, one out of six Hopkins students participates in a Division III or club sport, and more than half participate in the popular intramural program.
-Off campus you’ll find that Baltimore’s unique neighborhoods offer endless entertainment options, as well as internship, work, and enrichment opportunities.
+From performing arts groups to political groups, there are more than 400 student-run organizations.
+In addition to 22 varsity athletic teams, one in six Hopkins students participates in a Division III or club sport, and more than half participate in the popular intramural program.
+Off campus, you’ll find that Baltimore’s unique neighborhoods offer endless entertainment options as well as internship, work, and enrichment opportunities.

 Explore for yourself

 Learn more about Hopkins at apply.jhu.edu.
-Get the current student perspective at hopkins-interactive.com.
+Get the current student perspective at hopkinsinsider.com.